 Spending 7 days in Taiwan is perfect for seeing the country’s varied landscapes, sampling local dishes, and getting a handle on the island’s complex history.
 While most people start & end their visit in Taipei, I’d actually recommend getting off the beaten path and skipping Taipei entirely.
 If I hadn’t planned my first Taiwan itinerary for outside Taipei, I’m not sure I’d have fallen so hard for the country.

 There’s so much to explore if you can spend a whole a week in Taiwan.
-So let’s get to planning your perfect Taiwan itinerary, 7 days or even a little more.
+So let’s get to planning your perfect Taiwan itinerary, for 7 days or even a little more.

 Table of Contents